neumino/neumino.github.io/movies.md

-### A Score to Settle
+### Light of My Life
-*Released on 2019-08-01, vote average 4.8*
+*Released on 2019-08-09, vote average 7.3*

-A former mob enforcer who is released from prison after serving 22 years for a crime he didn&#39;t commit sets out on a path for revenge against the people who wronged him.
+Parent and child journey through the outskirts of society a decade after a pandemic has wiped out half the world&#39;s population.
+As a father struggles to protect his child, their bond—and the character of humanity—is tested.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KQXz_wJl-Zw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/nWkAtNpSIrY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>